 This definition of meekness, can make it seem like someone who is meek is very weak.
-Because we often associated submissiveness with weakness or slave.
+Because we often associate submissiveness with weakness or slave.
 (Also check out my blog on Biblical submission in marriage).
 But having a gentle spirit in the midst of adversity can be a good thing ( Also check out my blog on how hard times can make your stronger).

 Look at Moses for example.
 After he killed someone and left Egypt, he spent 40 years in a desert.
 We do not know much about what went on in that desolate place, but what we do know is that after 40 long years he emerged.
 He was not the violent man that wanted to attack people on sight because of their treatment of the Jews.
 He was a man of good temperament willing to go before Pharaoh and not get all angry when Pharaoh refused to let his people go.

-Becoming meek equals hard times.
-It means that we will become appreciative of the small things and want to encourage peace despite going through the hard times.
+Becoming meek equals hard times means that we will become appreciative of the small things and want to encourage peace despite going through the hard times.
 (Click to Tweet)

 It means that in all we do and through all of our interaction we must show people the way of peace and not a place of anger, revenge, or jealously.